rodwyer100/LDMX_TS/README.md

 `output_collection` : set a name for the resulting track collection.
 Useful if you want to run several track producers in one go.
 Otherwise leave unset; the default is sensible.

 `verbosity` (`trackingVerbosity`): in the range from 0 to 3, it makes the tracking algorithm increasingly verbose (where 0 means, very quiet).

+## simulation files to run over
+There is one, very small .root file that ships with this repo: `test.root`, that all example code assumes.
+It has 100 events, with hits, clusters, and tracks.

+A larger sample with sim-level and reco-level TS hits can be found at slac, here:

+`/nfs/slac/g/ldmx/users/lene/triggerScint/v2.2.1/`

+This is 1M events each, at multiplicities 1,...,4 incoming beam electrons.